abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/4queens.rst

 ..  only:: draft

+    Constrainst Programming solvers are mainly based on two concepts [#constraint_programming_poor_def]_:

+      - **propagation**: variables can have different values but the solver must remove some of those values to keep all the variables values compatible with the model.
+In Constraint Programming, clever algorithms are devised to remove those values in an efficient manner.
+These algorithms *propagate* the current state of the solver and removes incompatible or undesirable values.

+      - **backtracking**: from time to time, the solver is stuck because it tried to assign some values to some variables that are just not possible (or desirable).
+The solver must then challenge its previous choices and try other values.
+        This is called *backtracking*.
+Backtracking also occurs when the solver finds a solution but continues the search and tries to find another solution.

+    ..  [#constraint_programming_poor_def] These are two key elements of a Constraint Programming solving algorithm but there are many more!

     To better understand the search, let's have a look at the propagation in details.
 First, we look at the real propagation, then we try to understand our :program:`cpviz`'s output.